Twilio recommends upgrading to the latest 1.x version of Twilio Client JS SDK as soon as possible.

 How do I upgrade my application?

-If you depend on the SDK served directly from Twilio's CDN, update your dependency to the latest 1.7.x version of Twilio Client JS SDK.
-Version 1.7 is backward-compatible with 1.4, 1.5, and 1.6, and should require no additional migration steps.
+If you depend on the SDK served directly from Twilio's CDN, update your dependency to the latest 1.x version of Twilio Client JS SDK.
+The latest 1.x version is backward-compatible with all versions starting with 1.4, and should require no additional migration steps.

 For customers using NPM, install the newest version of twilio-client before re-building your application: